Hernán Vélez Atehortúa - (1931-2014)

 Gonzalo Calle Vélez - (RIP)

-As one of the first members of the Fundadores Room, the doctor Gonzalo Calle Vélez was the first rector of the Institute of Health Sciences, currently the CES University.
+As one of the first members of the Founders Hall, doctor Gonzalo Calle Vélez was the first president of the Institute of Health Sciences, currently CES University.
 He married Lucia Arcila with whom he had three children.

-He was appointed rector of the then Institute on October 24, 1977 as director of the Prebiological or Pre-university.
-A year later, on August 10, 1978, he was ratified as rector of the institution.
+He was appointed president of the then Institute on October 24, 1977 as director of the Prebiological or Pre-university.
+A year later, on August 10, 1978, he was ratified as president of the institution.

-In addition, as part of his leadership at the head of the then CES, the construction of the healthcare center in the municipality of Sabaneta stands out; the achievement as a lease of the El Poblado headquarters, today the main campus; the formation of the first curriculum committees; the creation of the Student Regulations; the Investigation Division and the Office of Admissions and Registration.
+As part of his leadership at the head of the then CES, the following stand out: the construction of the healthcare center in the municipality of Sabaneta, the achievement as a lease of El Poblado headquarters, today the main campus; the formation of the first curriculum committees; the creation of the Student Regulations; the Investigation Division and the Office of Admissions and Registration.

-In 1980 under the rectory of Dr. Calle Vélez, the then Institute of Health Sciences (CES) commissioned doctors Hernán Vélez Atehortúa and Luis Carlos Muñoz Uribe to create the CES Clinic, a non-profit organization that It was acquired from the Comfama family compensation fund, with the purpose of providing health services with high human, ethical and scientific quality with the teaching-service articulation.
+In 1980 under the presidency of Dr. Calle Vélez, the then Institute of Health Sciences (CES) commissioned doctors Hernán Vélez Atehortúa and Luis Carlos Muñoz Uribe to create the CES Clinic, a non-profit organization that was acquired from the Comfama family compensation fund, with the purpose of providing health services with high humane, ethical and scientific quality with the teaching-service articulation.